 CHASE: Sure, we can help you!
 All we’ll need to retrieve your information is your username and security passcode.

 ME: (confused) But I don’t remember my username and security passcode.

 ME: Yes, I’m sure.

-CHASE: Well, then it looks like you’re pretty much fucked.
+CHASE: Well, then.
+Looks like you’re pretty much fucked.

 Me and Chase Bank Customer Service, phone call this morning